tristan-peroy/Kaggle/README.md

 4) Student Health Risk
    - Multiclass classification of whether a student is at-risk, unhealthy or fit based on categorical and numerical data.
 I used an ensemble model combining CatBoost and LightGBM

+5) Autonomous Agent Prediction
+ - Creating an autonomous agent that can make a submission automatically to a kaggle competition, specifically in the context of binary classification.